Quantum mechanics provides the physical basis of teleological evolutions: Time-symmetric explanation of the quantum speedup

-We consider the time-symmetrization instance where the initial measurement of $\hat{B}$ reduces to the measurement of $\hat{B}_{l}$, the left bit of the two-bit number contained in register $B$; say that it randomly selects left bit $0$.
-The final measurement of $\hat{A}$ should correspondingly reduce to that of $\hat{A_{r}}$, the right bit of the two-bit number contained in register $A$; say that it randomly selects right bit $1$.
+(i) The initial measurement of $\hat{B}$ reduces to the measurement of $\hat{B}_{l}$, the left bit of the two-bit number contained in register $B$; say that it randomly selects left bit $0$.

+(ii) The final measurement of $\hat{A}$ should correspondingly reduce to that of $\hat{A_{r}}$, the right bit of the two-bit number contained in register $A$; say that it randomly selects right bit $1$.
 The randomly selected number of the drawer with the ball is thus $01$.

 In this particular time-symmetrization instance, the ordinary quantum description of the quantum algorithm of Table II becomes: